 - Justified, in that you have a few chances to rescue captured turtles later, clearly still alive.

-- Nintendo Hard: Area 2 is the infamous swimming stage, level 3 is a maze to find Splinter (though once you have the missiles, you can go right to where he is if you know the way obviously.
+- Nintendo Hard: Level 2 is the infamous swimming stage.
+Level 3 is a maze to find Splinter (though once you have the missiles, you can go right to where he is if you know the way, obviously).
 Level 4 is a "choose your path" with different roads to take to get to the end and towards the end are instant kill traps like fire pits and sliding spike walls.
-Level 5 is full of tough enemies and has a randomly placed boss who is difficult to defeat and level 6 is FULL of tough enemies.
-The jet pack equipped laser troopers will make you tear your hair out.
+Level 5 is full of tough enemies and has a randomly placed boss who is difficult to defeat, and level 6 is FULL of tough enemies.
+The jet pack-equipped laser troopers will make you tear your hair out.
 This game is TOUGH.
 But it is certainly NOT impossible.

-- Super Drowning Skills and Super Not Drowning Skills: The Turtles know how to swim in Stage 2 but they suddenly lose that skill afterwards.
-Justified in the latter case as the currents are too strong to swim in.
+- Super Drowning Skills and Super Not-Drowning Skills: The Turtles know how to swim in Level 2 but they suddenly lose that skill afterwards.
+Justified in the latter case as the currents are too strong to swim.
 If a turtle falls in the water, they aren't "captured".
 They're simply carried back to the beginning of the level.

 - Totally Radical: The instruction manual is full of flip lingo, dude.